 - 1. Type and Level: Output, General Performance Information. - 2.
-Rationale, Relevance, Reliability: LDEQ CID conducts environmental crimes awareness presentations to law enforcement and government organizations.
-This indicator measures the instances where CID personnel contact law enforcement, government agencies, and schools for the purposes of environmental crimes awareness. - 3.
+Rationale, Relevance, Reliability: LDEQ CID presents environmental crime awareness information to members of law enforcement, government agencies, non-governmental organizations and citizens.
+This indicator measures the instances where LDEQ CID personnel contact persons for the purposes of environmental crimes awareness. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
 Data Source, Collection and Reporting: Procedures for gathering the relevant available data are well established and reviewed periodically by supervisory and management staff along with the section analyst to ensure effectiveness. - 6.
 Calculation Methodology: Calculations are based on a simple count of the actions that are being tracked by performing searches of the database on those particular fields of information. - 7.
 Scope: The indicator is disaggregated. - 8.
 Caveats: None. - 9.
 Accuracy, Maintenance, Support: This indicator has not been audited.
 All performance indicator data for LDEQ CID is maintained and derived from the LDEQ CID database.
-This database tracks all of CID's leads, cases, referrals, administrative assists, criminal assists, and law enforcement stakeholder development contacts.
+This database tracks all of LDEQ CID's leads, cases, referrals, administrative assists, criminal assists, and law enforcement/stakeholder development contacts.
 Queries have been developed to produce performance indicator data.
-All information in the CID database is highly sensitive and confidential. - 10.
-Responsible Person: Jeffrey Nolan
+All information in the LDEQ CID database is highly sensitive and confidential. - 10.
+Responsible Person: Kevin Scott